msupply-foundation/conforma-server/documentation/API.md

 Usage: `GET` request with file database id as a URL query parameter.

-This is a public endpoint, but files all have a long uniqueId which should prevent unauthorized access.s
+This is a public endpoint, but files all have a long uniqueId which should prevent unauthorized access.
 ---
 ### Authenticated endpoints